News Details

 Parameter Value Comment

-Cable type Cat6A F/UTP LSZH For 10G & high-power PoE
+Cable type Cat6A F/UTP LSZH For 10G and high-power PoE

 Cable OD 8.0 mm Use actual datasheet value on project